Terms and conditions

 Englishman Joe Long, winner of The Amateur Championship late last summer at Royal Birkdale, was finally recovered enough from the stomach virus that struck players from both teams to get out on the golf course and claimed a 1-up decision over John Pak, a Florida State senior and No. 4 in the WAGR.
 Pak was the third U.S. veteran of the victory in 2019 at Royal Liverpool.

 England’s Matty Lamb earned a 2-up win over Georgia’s Thompson.
 England’s Barclay Brown, a sophomore at Stanford, battled Oklahoma’s Quade Cummins, a redshirt senior and No. 16 in the WAGR, to a draw.
-England’s Angus Flanagan, a senior at Minnesota and No. 42 in the WAGR, edged Pepperdine’s William Mouw, a sophomore and No. 34 in the WAGR, 1-up.
+England’s Flanagan, the Minnesota Golden Gopher, edged Pepperdine’s William Mouw, a sophomore and No. 34 in the WAGR, 1-up.

 And England’s Jack Dyer edged Tyler Strafaci, the former Georgia Tech standout and winner of the U.S. Amateur last summer at Bandon Dunes, 1-up.